michaelmalick/r-jagstools/readme.md

 # Overview

-`jagstools` consists of one main function, `jags_sample` that is a wrapper for for functions in the `rjags` package that makes it easier to sample MCMC chains using parallel processing.
-Several parallel processing methods are allowed including the 'PSOCK' and 'FORK' methods from the `snow` package, as well as support for the `multicore` package.
-Parallel processing is directed by the `foreach` package inside the function.
+`jagstools` consists of one main function, `jags_sample` that is a wrapper for functions in the `rjags` package that makes it easier to sample MCMC chains using parallel processing.
+Parallel processing is conducted by the `parLapply` function in the `parallel` package.
 Unlike other packages that have similar functionality (e.g., `R2jags` and `runjags`) `jags_sample` returns an `mcmc.list` object that is easily manipulated using the `coda` package, rather than defining a new class.
 Because of this, in its current state, models fit